USDA-OCIO-EDMC/CSUHackathon2026/README.md

 *Note*

 Do not run train.py.
 It is only used for concurrency inside SagemakerAI to speed up goobie, and doesn't provide any results on its own.

+##Additional Info##
+We used Prithvi-EO for our model.
+Since it is too large to upload to GitHub, you may access a zip file of the model here: https://drive.google.com/file/d/1iS90r5DQrehxiYXljxRHTpyudAYEMgyg/view?usp=sharing